realTristan/cbase/README.md

 Convert decimal to binary, hex, octal, etc. and vice versa!
 Numeral representation concepts learned in our CIS*1910 class.

 ## Todo
+- [X] Convert from decimal to base b
+- [X] Convert from base b to decimal
-- [ ] Convert from base b to base c
+- [X] Convert from base b to base c
 - [ ] Add bases
 - [ ] Multiply bases